develax/RazorExpress/docs/overview.md

 ```HTML+Razor
 @Html.partial("_partial")
 ```
-This method initiates a search procedure using [partial views search algorithm](#partial-view-search-algorithm).
+This method initiates [search](#partial-view-search-algorithm) the `_partial.raz` view file, compiling it into HTML, and then rendering this HTML in where this method is placed.

 ### Partial view search algorithm